MariamElnady/FEEMwork/README.md

   map_dfr(~ read_feem(.x, truncate = TRUE), .id = "file")
 ```

-> [!NOTE]
-> Replace the file path with the location of your local FEEM data directory.
+Replace the file path with the location of your local FEEM data directory.
 Replace the 1:7 with the range of desired FEEM files in your folder.

 ---